rklarpit/json_to_data/README.md

 ## Deliverables
 * Automated database table creation based on [JSON file](https://github.com/great-jones/json_to_data/blob/main/sample.json)
 * Interpret datatypes based on each attributes in [JSON file](https://github.com/great-jones/json_to_data/blob/main/sample.json)
+* Create new tables if the payload changes
 * Sample queries that BI team can use to build their analytics

 ## Requirements